razannnnnn/Api-Razan/README.md

 </p>

 ## 🛠️ Setup
-STEP 1: Fork this GitHub Repository
+1. Fork this GitHub Repository
-STEP 2: Create a MongoDB Account and Database
+2. Create a MongoDB Account and Database
-STEP 3: Create an SMTP Email Account
+3. Create an SMTP Email Account

 [How to Create a Free SMTP Email](https://www.youtube.com)